Editor's Note: This story was updated March 27, 2018.

-This year's miserable flu season is finally easing -- although the virus remains widespread.
+This year's miserable flu season is slowing down.

 Flu is a contagious disease, and it can cause mild to severe symptoms along with life-threatening complications, even in young, healthy children and adults.
 Adults 65 and over, followed by adults 50-64, and then children from newborn to 4 years old, are those most likely to be hospitalized this season.

 Since 2010, the flu has killed from 12,000 to 56,000 people annually in the U.S. and affected about 9 million to 35 million annually.